sitewhere/sitewhere.github.io/tutorials/raspberry-pi.md

 ## [Node-RED DHT11 Server Logic Tutorial]({{ site.url }}/tutorials/rpi/node-red-dht11-logic.html)
-This tutorial builds on the Node-RED DHT11 tutorial and illustrates how to use logic in the outbound processing pipeline to dyamically create alerts and issue commands to a device.
-The flow detects humidity levels above a threshold, generates and alert, then issues a command to the Raspberry Pi to flash an LED indicator.
+This tutorial builds on the Node-RED DHT11 tutorial and illustrates how to use logic in the outbound processing pipeline to dynamically create alerts and issue commands to a device.
+The flow detects humidity levels above a threshold, generates an alert, then issues a command to the Raspberry Pi to flash an LED indicator.